Andrew P. Ordon: Career

+He has been spokesman of beauty products such as Crepe Erase Skincare, Wonder Bra, Fill and Freeze Skincare and Brazilian Butt by Beach Body.

+Ordon has appeared in media outlets, including magazines such as Harper’s Bazaar Arabia and NewBeauty, where he shares his insights on the latest trends in cosmetic surgery.

 Television

 Ordon's television appearances as a medical and plastic surgery expert date back to the 1980s.
 In 2007 he became a regular guest of Dr. Phil McGraw on the Dr. Phil talk show.
 In 2008 Ordon was selected by McGraw as a host for The Doctors, a talk show produced by McGraw.
 On The Doctors Ordon discusses plastic surgery as well as skin care, anti-aging techniques and other well-being topics.

-The program is syndicated in over 140 countries, has taped about 1200 episodes, and reaches an average 1.15 million daily viewers in the US.
+The program is syndicated in over 140 countries, has taped about 2000 episodes, and reaches an average 1.15 million daily viewers in the US.
 The show has been nominated for a Daytime Emmy Award six times, winning for Outstanding Talk Show/Informative in 2010.
 Ordon, together with his co-hosts, received Outstanding Talk Show Host nominations in 2011 and 2012.

 Other recent television appearances made by Ordon include the Daytime Emmy Awards, the Rachael Ray Show, The Early Show, The Wendy Williams Show, Studio One and on the Fox News Channel, and a guest appearance on the Adult Swim faux talk show, The Eric Andre Show.